hyptechdev2015/KaraokeVocalEffects/README.md

 Original vocal send out from EMX's Effect-Out to right channel of Presonus USB 96 sound card.
 Studio One recieves sounds from EMX's Effect-Out and direct music from YouTube, then it will process and mix the sounds (see inserts/send in Studio One).
 Presonus sound card then returns final mixed sound from Studion to EMX's Aux-IN.

-Note: the altitube of effect controll indenpendly in EMX's effects or Studion One's Main Out.
+Note: The effect altitube controls indenpendly in EMX's effects or Studio One's Main Out.

 #### Equipments: